 Translated into its layer definition, clouds represent a part of the atmosphere with an infinite number of layers.
 So, in an equilibrium situation, only an infinitely small part of the surface upward radiation will be emitted to space after absorption, and all energy will be emitted back to the surface.

-Since water or ice particles are no greenhouse gases but behave like black bodies (BB), they absorb the complete IR spectrum (visible light is reflected though), and also the emitted radiation will have a normal BB spectrum.
+Since water or ice particles are not greenhouse gases but behave like black bodies (BB), they absorb the complete IR spectrum (visible light is reflected though), and also the emitted radiation will have a normal BB spectrum.
 Part of it will pass through the IR window and reach the earth surface without being absorbed.

 This results in the effect that we all know: at night, under a cloudy sky, the surface stays much warmer than under a clear sky.